Alexxx180/Simple-Farm/README.md

 # Simple-Farm
-Farming game with money scoring.
+Farming clicker with money scoring.
 Powered by Unity™.